SV Vulpeculae

 SV Vulpeculae is a classical Cepheid (δ Cepheid) variable star in the constellation Vulpecula.
 It is a supergiant at a distance of 8,700 light years.
+It is not visible to the naked eye, but can be seen with binoculars.

+In 1921, it was announced that Johanna C. Mackie had discovered the star's brightness varies.
+It was given its variable star designation in 1922.

 SV Vulpeculae is a δ Cepheid variable whose visual apparent magnitude ranges from 6.72 to 7.79 over 45.0121 days.
 The light curve is highly asymmetric, with the rise from minimum to maximum taking more less than a third of the time for the fall from maximum to minimum.
 The period has been decreasing on average by 214 seconds/year.